'Wat kan een mensch meer vergenoegen, dan dat hy, zonder een voet uit zyne kamer te zetten, de geheele waereld doorwandelt'.

 Gerard de Lairesse (1640 – 1711)

 The Dutch Golden Age is famous for its painters like Rembrandt, Vermeer and Rubens.
-But little is known about hand-painted wallpapers from that period.
-Painting landscapes on paper was a typical Dutch craft.
-Between the 17th and the 18th century hundreds of walls must have been covered with hand-painted wallpapers as a sign of luxury and wealth.
+But little is known about hand-painted wallhangings from that period.
+Painting large wall-to-wall landscapes was a typical Dutch craft.
+Between the 17th and the 18th century hundreds of walls must have been covered with these decorative paintings as a sign of luxury and wealth.

-In the 17th century hand-painted wallpaper was a less expensive replacement for Tapestries(Gobelins).
+In the 17th century hand-painted wallhanging was a less expensive replacement for Tapestries(Gobelins).
 Another advantage was that clients could order customized wall coverings and choose size, style and subject of the sceneries.

 Mass production

-During the early 18th century hand-painted wallpapers were made accessible for all.
-The Dutch had a dozen workplaces and factories producing hand-painted wallpaper on a massive scale.
-In the early 19th century the hand-painted wallpaper became less popular and factories had to close.
-This was mostly due to a diminished Dutch economy and the foreign industrial revolution, which introduced printed wallpaper.
+During the early 18th century hand-painted wallhangings were made accessible for all.
+The Dutch had a dozen workplaces and factories producing hand-painted wallhangings on a massive scale.
+In the early 19th century the hand-painted wallcoverings became less popular and factories had to close.
+This was mostly due to a diminished Dutch economy and the foreign industrial revolution, which introduced block printed wallpaper.

 By the 20th century large town houses and estates where converted into offices, hospitals or schools.
-The (detachable) hand-painted wallpapers where considered impractical and were mostly sold to foreign buyers as works of art.
+The fragille wallcoverings where considered impractical and were mostly sold to foreign buyers as works of art.
 The consequence is that only a few survived in the Netherlands.

 About two hundred years later, wallpaper artists Marcelo Gimenes and Jaap Snijder from Snijder&CO picked up this forgotten craft.
 “After exploring remaining wallpaper samples in museums we decided to work only with modern materials.
-We did not want to copy the old samples but build upon a Dutch tradition of custom designed wallpaper sceneries”.
+We did not want to copy the old samples but build upon a Dutch tradition of custom designed wallhanging sceneries”.
+Our craft is a contemporary version of the Dutch historical predecessor.
 Each design is completely handmade and is inspired by nature.
-With endless passion they paint flowers, plants and birds.
-Leaf by leaf creating beautiful gardens on paper.
+With endless passion we like to paint flowers, plants and birds.

 New techniques

 They do not work with oil paint or the stencil technique of Chinese wallpaper (Chinoiserie).
-“We use just ordinary wall paint, this requires a different way of working but it creates a great atmosphere with its bright colours and matte appearance”.
+“We use just ordinary wall paint (or emulsion paint), this requires a different way of working but it creates a great atmosphere with its bright colours and matte appearance”.

 By working together on one design they mix their styles into something new never losing track of its decorative purpose.
-The wallpaper should always fit in the room for which it was intended.
-So they make, just like the Dutch wallpaper painter Jurriaan Andriessen (1742-1819), previously detailed sketches and sometimes a scale model for the customer to provide a good understanding of the product.
+The wallhangings should always fit in the room for which it was intended.
+So they make detailed sketches and sometimes a scale model for the customer to provide a good understanding of the product.